 Conclusion

-Methane production is a significant factor in the fight against climate change, and reducing its emissions is essential.
-But, methane emissions can be reduced through a variety of approaches, including better agricultural management practises, minimising natural gas release during the manufacturing and transportation processes, and utilising gas from landfills.
+The production of methane is a significant factor in the fight against climate change, and reducing its emissions is essential.
+But, methane emissions from unintended anthropognic can be reduced through a variety of approaches, including better agricultural management practises, minimising natural gas release during the manufacturing and transportation processes, and utilising gas from landfills.

 An effective method is implementing anaerobic digestion systems to convert animal waste into biogas, which can be used as a renewable energy source.
 Additionally, improved manure management practices that prevent nutrient runoff and promote soil health can also reduce methane emissions.